-The IASB intends to replace IAS 39 Financial Instruments: Recognition and Measurement in its entirety with IFRS 9 Financial Instruments in three main phases.
+The IASB intends to replace IAS 39 Financial Instruments: Recognition and Measurement in its entirety with IFRS 9 in three main phases.
 IFRS 9 will be the new standard for the financial reporting of financial instruments that is principles-based and less complex than IAS 39.
 In November 2009 and October 2010, phase 1 of IFRS 9 was issued and amended, respectively, which addressed the classification and measurement of financial assets and financial liabilities.
 IFRS 9 requires that all financial assets be classified as subsequently measured at amortized cost or at fair value based on the Company's business model for managing financial assets and the contractual cash flow characteristics of the financial assets.
-Financial liabilities are classified as subsequently measured at amortized cost, except for financial liabilities classified as at FVTPL, financial guarantees and certain other exceptions.
-In response to delays to the completion of the remaining phases of the project, the IASB issued amendments to IFRS 9 and has indefinitely postponed the adoption of this standard.
-The amendments also provided relief from the requirement to restate comparative financial statements for the effects of applying IFRS 9.
+Financial liabilities are classified as subsequently measured at amortized cost, except for financial liabilities classified as FVTPL, financial guarantees and certain other exceptions.
+The amendments also provided relief from the requirement to restate comparative financial statements for the effects of applying IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
 The Company has not early-adopted the revised standard and is currently assessing the impact that the standard will have on the financial statements.